KryBB/Python-Essentials/README.md

                  * Verify the issue is similar to what you have on your screen
                  * CTRL+F, type the error you have, and scroll to read the suggested resolutions.
       6. Implement the solution.
 Note that if the issue is unique or takes an unusual amount of time to resolve...
-                 * CTRL + F, type part 2 and record the issue there.a
+                 * Go to the troubleshooting_offshoot branch for more detailed assistance
+                 * Build a new troubleshooting guide around your particular issue